IHTSDO/OTF-User-Module/readme.txt

 If looking to build and deploy onto a new debian linux instance (e.g. a clean digital ocean image) this is the one to use,

+First you have to install supervisord (supervisord.org)

+'sudo apt-get install supervisor' then
+'dpkg -i otf-user-module-security-web-0.1.2-SNAPSHOT-all.deb'
+if you forget to install supervisor first then:
+'apt-get -f install'
+Will fix it.
+The deb sets up the following:

+A) The jar (which includes tomcat) gets installed to:

+/opt/otf-user-module-security-web

+B) The conf file for supervisor is installed to:

+/etc/supervisor/conf.d/otf-user-module-security-web.conf

+C) The Conf file points to the properties file:
+/etc/opt/otf-user-module-security-web/config.properties
+Which you have to adjust for your own use

+as detailed below.

+The app is stopped by :

+sudo supervisorctl stop otf-user-module-security-web

+To start:

+sudo supervisorctl start otf-user-module-security-web

+To restart:

+sudo supervisorctl restart otf-user-module-security-web

 2.2) Build as individual jar/war files using: pom-orig.xml for security and security-web